hawkgs/input-matcher/README.md

 ### The Matcher

-Currently, the most important part of the project is still not implemented.
-Anyway, the idea is to:
+The idea is to:

-- Use pattern recognition algorithm for each `MouseMove` (_Reviewing_)
+- Use pattern recognition or algorithm for finding the similarities between two curves/set of points for each `MouseMove` (Possible candidates are [Dynamic Time Wrapping](https://en.wikipedia.org/wiki/Dynamic_time_warping) and [Frechet Distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_distance))
 - Determine if the clicks are within a specific radius for each `MouseClick` (Distance to a point within specified radius)
 - Perform approximate string matching for each `KeySequence` ([Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance); Improvement of Levenshtein that'll work for us)